wp-plugins/tweet-wheel/readme.txt

 We would love to hear from you!
 In this case, [drop us a line](https://nerdcow.co.uk/contact-us) with a good description of your request and we will get back to you with a comment.

 #### You are doing absolutely fabulous job.
 Can I support you?
 Your happiness is the best reward for our work!
-Although, if you feel like contributing, feel free to [buy us a pint of milk](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SCXXGUX47LL4E) (we are nerd cows, you know...).
+Although, if you feel like contributing, feel free to [buy us a pint of milk](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SCXXGUX47LL4E) (we are nerd cows, you know…).

 == Screenshots ==